dddddddddzzzz/OpenHeart/README.md

 It shows they may be quite enthusiastic.

-In all seriousness, our [public API](https://github.com/dddddddddzzzz/api-oh) is built with Cloudflare Worker with rate limiting and default DDoS protection.
+In all seriousness, our [public API](https://github.com/dddddddddzzzz/api-oh) is built with Cloudflare Worker which comes with rate limiting and DDoS protection.

 ### What if I don't want to receive some emoji?